Photosynq/PhotosynQ-Documentation/docs/macros/coding-and-functions.md

 ### Show additional Traces

 The recorded trace `json.data_raw` will be shown with a measurement.
 In case you would like to show some extra traces based on your calculations, just add an array to your output parameters.
-This array need _more than 4 values_ to be shown as a sparkline.
+This array need _more than 4 values_ to be shown as a spark-line.

 ```javascript
 // Add a trace to macro output